EricLawtonCA/EricLawtonCA.github.io/workbook/firstworkshops/nationstates/countriesassystems.md

-# Sovereign States are a bad ideas
+# Sovereign States are a bad idea

 ## Countries as Systems